Luracasmus/renderpearl/README.md

 > The usable values and effects of these options depend on your graphics drivers.

-* **Light List Capacity** is limited by the amound of Local Data Share memory usable per work group on your GPU.
+* **Light List Capacity** is limited by the amount of Local Data Share memory usable per work group on your GPU.
 Depending on your GPU and graphics drivers, and the features enabled by the 16/8-Bit Types option, you may be able to set this significantly higher than the maximum value selectable with profiles (though there is no reason to do so if the light list isn't being filled completely, usually indicated by lights flickering, as it impacts performance negatively).

 * **16/8-Bit Types** uses optional OpenGL/GLSL extension-provided half- and/or quarter-sized data types to reduce register, LDS and VRAM usage.
 Performance impact varies depending on hardware and drivers, as conversion between types has a cost, but operations with smaller types can be significantly faster.